SYPAQ/pymavlink/README.md

   - add a mapping for an unsupported vehicle type (e.g. add a mapping for `MAV_TYPE_AIRSHIP` (`enum` value of `7`) vehicles).

 Notes:
+  - This feature _replaces_ the default definitions for a vehicle `MAV_TYPE`.
+As such, you need to define the number-to-name mapping for _every_ supported mode, not just the one you wish to change.
   - Whilst the `MAV_TYPE` and mode numbers are integers, they need to be defined as `string`s in the JSON file, as raw integers can't be used as dictionary keys in JSON.
-  - This feature _updates_ the default definitions.
-You can use it to change the name-to-number mapping for a mode, but you completely can't remove an existing mapping.

 # License